 • Walnut: Rich and dark, walnut is known for its chocolate-colored grain and luxurious appearance.

-• Hickory: Varied, complex, and hard, hickory is a great option if you want to really showcase your floor’s intricate detail.
+• Hickory: Varied, complex, and hard, hickory is a great option if you want to showcase your floor’s intricate detail.

-• Bamboo: With its totally unique look, the bamboo flooring is both eco-friendly and one of the most durable wood flooring options around.
+• Bamboo: With its unique look, the bamboo flooring is both eco-friendly and one of the most durable wood flooring options around.

-• Cork: Technically speaking, cork flooring is actually a composite flooring made of bark—but it’s pressed into planks and installed just like other solid hardwoods.
+• Cork: Technically speaking, cork flooring is a composite flooring made of bark—but it’s pressed into planks and installed just like other solid hardwoods.

 Disadvantages of Solid Hardwood Flooring

-While it looks and feels great, solid wood is a natural material—meaning it’s susceptible to temperature, humidity, and moisture.
 Water can make it swell.
 It can be stained, warped, and scuffed relatively easily (depending on the species and finish, of course).

 With proper care, your wood floor can last a lifetime; without it, you’ll find yourself looking for a new floor quicker than you thought.
 All to say, solid wood floors take a bit more maintenance than other flooring options, and you need to be careful where you install them.